katielukow/agile-home-dashboard/README.md

 # agile-home-dashboard

 A Streamlit app for Octopus energy agile data analytics for residential applications.
-Useful for household application cost predictions, such as timing usage of high-energy devices (kettle, dishwasher, laundry machine).
+Useful for household appliance cost predictions, such as timing usage of high-energy devices (kettle, dishwasher, laundry machine).

 ## Installation